eliotbyte/home-lab/README.md

 - The script must be run from the directory where it's located
 - Each service should be in its own directory with a `docker-compose.yml` file
 - If a service directory doesn't exist or doesn't contain a `docker-compose.yml`, the script will show an error
+- Backup files are stored in `./backups/` directory and are excluded from git via `.gitignore`
+- Individual service backup/restore stops only the relevant containers
+- All service backup/restore stops all containers before operation